Search over 1.4 million articles by over 600 experts

-The Catholic holiday of Candlemas, on 2 February, is a feast to commemorate the purification of the Virgin Mary and the presentation of baby Jesus.
-In France, this holiday is called la Chandeleur, Fête de la Lumière, or crêpe day.
+The Catholic holiday of Candlemas, celebrated every year on February 2, is a feast of crêpes that are meant to commemorate the purification of the Virgin Mary and the presentation of baby Jesus.

 There are all kinds of French proverbs and sayings for Chandeleur; here are just a few.
 Note the similarities to the Groundhog Day predictions made in the US and Canada: